petermekhaeil/til/learnings/add-features-to-your-netlify-site-with-snippet-injection.md

-# Add features to your Netlify site with snippet injection
+# Add features to your Netlify site with Snippet Injection

 [Netlify](https://netlify.com/) allows you to add code to your site at the CDN level by using a feature called [Snippet Injection](https://www.netlify.com/docs/inject-analytics-snippets/).